Career TEAM exists to accelerate the human condition.

 During one of these emotional treatment trips to Toronto, Chris reassessed his life and decided to resign from his corporate job, quit law school and dedicate his career to assisting others find purpose and passion.
 Something was missing…

-During 1992, Chris regrouped, formed Kuselias Enterprises Inc. and refined his motivational, audio-based student success course called, “The Career Coach”.
+In 1992, Chris formed Kuselias Enterprises Inc. and branded his motivational, audio-based student success course, “The Career Coach”.
 His sole proprietorship quickly grew to contracts with 15 schools and colleges serving thousands of students.
 Chris was helping students get jobs faster, pay back their loans and the future looked bright.

-While in the process of expanding Kuselias Enterprises, Inc, in 1993, Chris was diagnosed with a suspicious growth on his spine.
-Due to the location of the spinal tumor, medical specialists shared a significant chance of paralysis after emergency surgery, which lasted 14 hours and resulted in 3 weeks in Intensive Care.
+In 1993, while in the process of expanding Kuselias Enterprises, Inc, Chris was diagnosed with a suspicious growth on his spine.
+Due to the location of the spinal tumor, medical specialists shared a significant chance of paralysis after emergency surgery, which lasted 14 hours and resulted in a week in Intensive Care.
 Upon discharge from the hospital, Chris would spend the next year in physical rehabilitation recovering from surgery, which resulted in spine instability, the loss of three ribs and some permanent nerve damage.
 Unable to support his customers, as a sole-proprietor, his successful start-up company collapsed.

-1n 1994, while recovering both physically and emotionally, a friend at UBS Financial in Hartford, CT suggested Chris’ growing career expertise could be valuable to assisting his brokerage clients who had been laid off from corporations like Aetna, Pratt Whitney, Electric Boat and others.
-With a small office in Hartford, CT, Chris began coaching dislocated workers and while in the process of sharing career advice, decided to get certified as a licensed financial professional.
+1n 1994, while recovering both physically and emotionally, a friend at UBS Financial in Hartford, CT suggested Chris’ growing career expertise could be valuable in assisting his brokerage clients who had been laid off from corporations like Aetna, Pratt Whitney, Electric Boat and others.
+Chris began coaching dislocated workers and while in the process of sharing career advice, decided to get certified as a licensed financial professional.
 Chris enjoyed assisting dislocated workers and their families plan for their futures, but something was missing…

 In 1996, Congress and the Clinton Administration unveiled the Welfare Reform Act, which eradicated more than 60 years of welfare entitlements.
 States were suddenly provided with a fixed term limit and asked to transition large groups of public assistance recipients into gainful employment.
 The threat of millions of welfare recipients exhausting their time limit without a job became a national concern.